damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-The `UpdateJoinGame` message signals to the first `playersCount` waiting clients that a new match is undergoing creation and the number of players included.
-Any other client that joins the server and is assigned to the starting match will also receive the message.
+The `UpdateJoinGame` message signals to the first `playersCount` waiting clients that a new game is undergoing creation
+and the number of players included.
+Any other client that joins the server and is assigned to the starting game will
+also receive the message.
-If a `ReqNewGame` is received from a client that is not allowed to request a new match, `ErrNewGame.isInvalidPlayersCount` is set to false.
+If a `ReqNewGame` is received from a client that is not allowed to request a new
+game, `ErrNewGame.isInvalidPlayersCount` is set to false.

-See the [Game start](#game-start) section for information on how the protocol defines the initial data transfer after joining a match.
+See the [Game start](#game-start) section for information on how the protocol defines the initial data transfer after
+joining a game.

 ## Quitting the game
 When the player quits the game, the client will send a `ReqQuit` message: